 Otoplasty for Children and Adults

-In children, ear surgery is not able to be performed until the ears are fully developed, which usually happens around five years of age.
+In children, otoplasty is not able to be performed until the ears are fully developed and the ear structure has set, which usually happens around five years of age.
 Prior to this age, the only other option for reshaping the ears is shortly after birth with EarWell ear molding treatment.
-Once the ears have developed, otoplasty can be done at any time, even in adulthood.
+Once the ears have developed, otoplasty can be done at any time, even in adulthood, to correct protruding ears.

 In younger children, general anesthesia is given to complete the otoplasty.
 Adults who are comfortable with it and don’t require extensive techniques typically receive twilight sedation unless they are pairing their otoplasty with another type of plastic surgery.
 There is little pain after surgery and the recovery takes about a week before going back to school or work.
 In adults, an otoplasty may be performed on an outpatient basis at our Denver or Lone Tree office or at the hospital.